On the Liouville property for fully nonlinear equations with superlinear first-order terms: Liouville properties for fully nonlinear equations involving the sum of first- and zero-th order terms with power-like growth

 where e.g. $a(x)=|x|^{-\sigma}$, $\sigma>-2$, and $b(x)\geq b_0$.
 In this case the range of exponents in Theorem \ref{mainsum} becomes $\gamma\leq \frac{\beta}{\beta-1}$ and $q>\frac{\beta+\sigma}{\beta-2}$ (the case $q\leq \frac{\beta+\sigma}{\beta-2}$ being a consequence of \cite[Theorem 4.1]{CLeoni}).\\ One can even replace $u^q$ with $f=f(u)$, where $f:(0,\infty)\to\R$ is a continuous function verifying

-Finally, we believe that the result in Theorem \ref{mainsum} can be generalized to exterior domains, following a similar scheme of proof.
+Finally, we believe that the result in Theorem \ref{mainsum} can be generalized to exterior domains of $\R^N$, i.e. when the equation is posed on $\R^N\backslash B$ where $B\subset\R^N$ is any ball, $N>2$, following a similar scheme of proof.
 Nevertheless, some arguments become more delicate; for example, it is no longer true in general that $\min_{R_0 \le |x|\leq R}u(x)=\min_{|x|=R}u(x)$ on exterior domains.
 This will be the matter of a future research, together with the treatment of a general case, as summarized in the next open problem. \end{rem}